superluminar-io/serverless-workshop/docs/setup.md

 If you can work with your already existing development setup, the AWS CLI needs access to your AWS account.
 To not override your default configuration, make sure you have configured your AWS CLI with a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-profiles) for this workshop.

-If you are working with an already existing AWS SSO managed account, make sure you have configured your AWS CLI with a [named profile to use SSO](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).

 ### Configuring a named profile for the AWS CLI

 1. Start the configuration by running: